William Saito

 William Hiroyuki Saito (齋藤ウィリアム浩幸) is a Japanese American businessman, venture capitalist and former advisor to the government of Japan specializing in cybersecurity.

+He had appeared in the Japanese media as a physician, a start-up investor, and cybersecurity expert educated in the US.
+But in 2017 he resigned from all public and several private sector positions, after the falsification and misrepresentation of his career was reported, including the medical license and the degree of UCLA.

 Early life and education

 Saito was born in Los Angeles, California; his parents immigrated to the US from Japan in 1969, two years before he was born.
 He is the eldest of three children.

 In 1987, Saito graduated from Damien High School in La Verne, California.
 He attended the University of California, Riverside from the Fall of 1988 to the Fall 1992, and was a student in Riverside's joint Biomedical Science Program with the University of California, Los Angeles in 1988.

 Career

-Saito began a computer security venture while in junior high school, and incorporated the firm as I/O Software in 1991 while attending university.
+When Saito was a junior in high school, he started a business in computer security.
+He later established the company as I/O Software in 1991 when he was a student.
 Among other technologies, I/O Software developed a system to display Japanese characters in software written in English, and a fingerprint recognition system used by Sony.
 Microsoft began a partnership with I/O Software in 2000 to adopt the latter's authentication technology in future versions of Microsoft Windows.
 Saito sold the I/O Software business assets to Microsoft in 2004.

 After selling the I/O Software business, he moved to Japan, where he became active as a venture capitalist and invested in several Japanese start-ups.
 He was named a Young Global Leader of the World Economic Forum in 2011.